photosynthesis-team/piq/README.md

 <summary>Total Variation (TV)</summary>
 <p>

-To compute TV as measure, use lower case function from the library:
+To compute TV as a measure, use lower case function from the library:
 ```python
 import torch
 from photosynthesis_metrics import total_variation